-The 211th issue of the Journal d'Histoire de la Shoah, first issue from the new editorial board led by Audrey Kichelewski
+The 211th issue of the Revue d'Histoire de la Shoah, first issue emanating from the new editorial committee led by Audrey Kichelewski

 and Jean-Marc Dreyfus,